openSUSE/news-o-o/_posts/2009-07-30-opensuse-conference-keynote-announcement-register-today-to-attend.markdown

 - Events
 ---

 The openSUSE Project is proud to announce the first confirmed keynote for the first-ever openSUSE Conference.
 The openSUSE Conference is an opportunity for openSUSE contributors to attend talks, workshops, Birds of a Feather sessions, and collaborate together face to face.
-The conference will be held from September 17 through September 20 in NÃ¼rnberg, Germany.
+The conference will be held from September 17 through September 20 in Nürnberg, Germany.
 [Register today](http://conference.opensuse.org/registration/) to reserve your spot!